dana-66/dana-66/README.md

 [Live Demo](https://salampsresturant.netlify.app/)
 A modern web experience for a local restaurant.
 I used **React**, **GSAP**, and **TailwindCSS** to build a fully responsive website with animated sections, smooth scroll interactions, and a user-friendly layout.

 ### 🚀 CityChrono
 > All your city needs in one place — time, weather, news, music, and a todo list.

-### 🚀 CityChrono
-> All your city needs in one place — time, weather, news, music, and a todo list.
 CityChrono lets users search for any city worldwide and get real-time weather, local news, a world clock, radio streams, and Spotify playlists — all while managing their daily tasks.